nus-cs2103-AY2122S2/tp/docs/team/wei-xinn.md

   * Revamped Help Window to display meaningful information on all commands in ContaX

 * **Code contributed**:
-  * 3000+ LoC contributed to the project
+  * 3000+ LoC contributed to the project.
+See [Reposense](https://nus-cs2103-ay2122s2.github.io/tp-dashboard/?search=wei-xinn) for more details.
   * Worked on the Onboarding Guide and Help Window component
     * Includes components in `UI` and `Model`